Trade Strategy For SPY, QQQ, AAPL, MSFT, NVDA, GOOGL, META, And TSLA

 SPDR S&P 500 ETF Trust (SPY)

-SPY is currently trading around 712.00 as markets head into one of the most important sessions of the week with FOMC on deck.
-If buyers defend this level early through the 8:30AM ET data, a move toward 717.00 may develop, followed by 722.00 if momentum builds ahead of the Fed decision.
-Sustained strength above 727.00 would signal strong upside positioning into and after the announcement.
+SPY is currently trading around 719.50 as markets begin the week near highs with a lighter data calendar.
+If buyers defend this level early, a move toward 724.50 may develop, followed by 729.25 if momentum builds into the afternoon.
+Sustained strength above 734.25 would signal continued upside expansion driven by positioning.

 Invesco QQQ Trust Series 1 (QQQ)

-QQQ is currently trading around 659.75 and remains strong as tech leads into a major catalyst day.
-If buyers defend this pivot, a push toward 665.50 may develop, followed by 671.25 if momentum builds.
-Sustained strength above 676.50 would indicate continued leadership in growth names.
+QQQ is currently trading around 673.50 and remains in a strong uptrend led by tech.
+If buyers defend this pivot, a push toward 679.25 may develop, followed by 685.00 if momentum builds.
+Sustained strength above 690.25 would indicate continued leadership in growth names.

-If 659.75 fails to hold, sellers may drive price toward 654.75.
-A deeper breakdown could expose 649.75, and continued weakness may bring the 644.75 region into play.
-Expect heavy movement around mega cap positioning.
+If 673.50 fails to hold, sellers may drive price toward 668.25.
+A deeper breakdown could expose 663.25, and continued weakness may bring the 658.25 region into play.
+Watch large cap tech for direction.

 Apple Inc. (AAPL)

-AAPL is currently trading around 268.50 and consolidating ahead of earnings and macro catalysts.
-If buyers defend this level, price may rotate toward 272.50, followed by 276.50 if momentum builds.
-Sustained strength above 280.50 would indicate continued institutional demand.
+AAPL is currently trading around 278.50 and holding strong after recent upside momentum.
+If buyers defend this level, price may rotate toward 282.50, followed by 286.50 if momentum builds.
+Sustained strength above 290.75 would indicate continued institutional demand.

 Microsoft Corp.
 (MSFT)

-MSFT is currently trading around 426.50 and remains strong ahead of its earnings release after the bell.
-If buyers defend this pivot, price may push toward 432.50, followed by 438.50 if momentum builds.
-A sustained move above 444.50 would signal strong upside continuation.
+MSFT is currently trading around 412.50 and pulling back slightly after prior strength.
+If buyers defend this pivot, price may push toward 418.00, followed by 423.50 if momentum builds.
+A sustained move above 429.00 would signal upside continuation.

 NVIDIA Corporation (NVDA)

-NVDA is currently trading around 214.00 and continues to lead with strong momentum.
-If buyers defend this pivot, a move toward 220.00 may develop, followed by 226.00 if semiconductor strength continues.
-Sustained trade above 232.00 would indicate strong upside expansion.
+NVDA is currently trading around 198.25 and sitting just below the key 200 level.
+If buyers reclaim and hold above 200.50, a move toward 206.50 may develop, followed by 212.50 if semiconductor momentum returns.
+Sustained trade above 218.50 would indicate strong upside expansion.

 Alphabet Inc Class A (GOOGL)

-GOOGL is currently trading around 348.50 and holding strong ahead of earnings.
-If buyers defend this level, price may rotate toward 354.50, followed by 360.50 if momentum builds.
-Sustained strength above 366.50 would indicate continued upside participation.
+GOOGL is currently trading around 385.75 and showing strong upside momentum relative to prior sessions.
+If buyers defend this pivot, price may rotate toward 392.00, followed by 398.50 if momentum builds.
+Sustained strength above 405.00 would indicate continued upside participation.

 Meta Platforms Inc (META)

-META is currently trading around 669.75 and consolidating ahead of earnings.
-If buyers defend this pivot, a push toward 676.75 may develop, followed by 683.75 if momentum builds.
-Sustained strength above 690.75 would indicate continued upside leadership.
+META is currently trading around 608.00 and showing relative weakness compared to other mega caps.
+If buyers defend this pivot, a push toward 615.00 may develop, followed by 622.00 if momentum rebuilds.
+Sustained strength above 629.00 would indicate recovery potential.

 Tesla Inc. (TSLA)

-TSLA is currently trading around 376.25 and attempting to stabilize.
-If buyers defend this pivot, a move toward 383.75 may develop, followed by 391.25 if speculative momentum builds.
-Sustained strength above 398.75 would indicate stronger upside participation.
+TSLA is currently trading around 391.50 and attempting to maintain stability.
+If buyers defend this pivot, a move toward 399.00 may develop, followed by 406.50 if speculative momentum builds.
+Sustained strength above 414.00 would indicate stronger upside participation.

 Final Word: Good luck and trade safely!